Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Learn about follow-up after an abnormal mammogram.

 Mammography is a safe and effective screening tool for women who have breast implants.
-However, implants can make it harder to read a mammogram.
+However, implants make it harder to read a mammogram.

-Screening mammography should not be used in pregnant women.
-Learn about breast cancer during pregnancy.
+Learn more about breast cancer during pregnancy.

 If access to mammography for disabled women is limited in your area, let your local medical centers know.
 This may help improve access for you and other women.